colinkeenan/silentcast/README.md

 #### Installing Dependencies by Distro
 ##### Arch
+- If running KDE Plasma 5, install `libappindicator-activate-gtk3` from the AUR (or from the [archlinuxcn](https://github.com/archlinuxcn/repo#arch-linux-chinese-community-repository) repo).
 - If running Gnome, install [Topicons](https://extensions.gnome.org/extension/495/topicons/)
 - Install what you can with pacman
 ```bash
 $ sudo pacman -S bash ffmpeg imagemagick xdotool xorg-xrandr xorg-xwininfo wmctrl python-gobject python-cairo xdg-utils
 ```

-- Install yad from the AUR with your AUR helper or [Download yad.tar.gz from aur.archlinux.org](https://aur.archlinux.org/packages/ya/yad/yad.tar.gz), extract, and do `makepkg -si` from the extracted directory
+- Install `yad` from the AUR (or from the [archlinuxcn](https://github.com/archlinuxcn/repo#arch-linux-chinese-community-repository) repo).

 ##### Ubuntu
+- If running KDE Plasma 5, install the `gir1.2-gtk-3.0` and `gir1.2-appindicator3-0.1` packages.
 - If running Gnome, install [Topicons](https://extensions.gnome.org/extension/495/topicons/)
 - Install what you can with apt-get